JetBrains/kotlin-web-site/docs/tutorials/javascript/getting-started-idea/getting-started-with-intellij-idea.md

  ![First Step of Wizard](first-step-wizard.png)

 The next step is going to prompt us on the Kotlin runtime library.
-By default the one that is associated to the currently installed version of the Kotlin plugin is selected.
-Unless we want to create a different one, we can click Finish at this point after entering the Project name and location.
+By default the plugin selects the one that is associated to the currently installed version.
+Unless we want to create a different one, we can click Finish at this point after entering the project name and location.

 ![Selecting Runtime](second-step-wizard.png)